deenkadir/BMICalculator/README.md

 # BMICalculator
-A simple body mass index(BMI) calculator written in java for Android platform.
+A simple body mass index(BMI) calculator written in java for Android platform, developed for learning purpose.